ddnexus/irt/README.markdown

     >> sh git rebase -i HEAD~5
     >> sh cat #{file_path}

+### Pager

+When you have any long string to inspect, or some code printing a lot of text to stdout you can use the 'pager' (or 'pg') command, and the output will be managed by the pager ('less' by default, but you can change it with the pager\_format\_command option).

+    # with a string
+    pg some_long_string

+    # with a block of code printing to stdout
+    pg { irt_help }

 ### FileUtils

 All the FileUtils methods are included as commands: just call them in the session